China 'will no longer recognize' British passports for Hong Kong residents | DW | 29.01.2021

 "From January 31, China will no longer recognize the so-called BNO passport as a travel document and ID document, and reserves the right to take further actions," Foreign Ministry spokesman Zhao Lijian told reporters.

 Under the policy, those with BNO status who want to leave the territory can apply from Sunday to live and work in the UK for up to five years, and eventually seek citizenship.
-Under previous rules, BNO passport holders could only visit the UK for six months and had no right to work or settle there.
+Under previous rules — in place after Britain handed Hong Kong over to Chinese rule in 1997 — BNO passport holders could only visit the UK for six months and had no right to work or settle there.

 The passport issue has angered China, which accuses Britain of meddling in its internal affairs.